 For the cash projects, $43.9 million was distributed to 94,699 households through six hawala companies.
 The actual amount paid to beneficiaries varied among the NGOs and between regions according to the specific aim of the project and local market prices.
-The size of the cash transfer ranged from $75 to $125 a month, depending on the actual cost of the Minimum Expenditure Basket (MEB) in the local area.
+The size of the cash transfer ranged from $75 to $125 a month, depending on the actual cost of the Minimum Expenditure Basket (MEB) in the local area.+The MEB was developed by the Somalia Food Security and Nutrition Analysis Unit (FSNAU).
+It represents a households minimum daily food and non-food requirements.
 For the voucher projects, over 7,000 tonnes and 655,000 litres of commodities were distributed to 41,974 beneficiary households.
 The commodities exchanged for the voucher were three or six litres of oil, 10kg of sugar, 25kg of wheat flour and 25kg of rice.
 The value of the commodities received through the vouchers was considerably less than the value of the cash, ranging from $51 to $65 depending on local conditions.
-The voucher projects aimed to meet 70% of an average family’s nutritional requirements.
+The voucher projects aimed to meet 70% of an average familys nutritional requirements.
 Vouchers were distributed to the beneficiaries by the NGO, and the beneficiaries then exchanged their vouchers for the specified food items with 45 shopkeepers selected to participate in the project.
 The shopkeepers were subsequently reimbursed for the value of the food distributed, based on the prices agreed in the shopkeeper contracts.

 The biggest implementation challenges were access and security, particularly in Mogadishu and areas controlled by AS.
 Negotiations with the local authorities (AS, TFG and other local leaders) led to start-up delays in some areas, and two INGO projects were suspended when permission to operate was withdrawn by AS.
 Security deteriorated in AS areas during the course of the implementation period due to military incursions by the Kenyan and Ethiopian armies into Somalia.
 In cases where a planned distribution was not possible, beneficiaries were subsequently given two monthly transfers in one instalment, or the interval between transfers was shortened.
 The overall proportion of planned beneficiary transfers that was actually delivered was 64%.
 In areas controlled by AS, the proportion was 42%, and in TFG areas it was 85%.